2024 Confirmation INformation

 BASH is the largest gathering of Catholic middle school students (6th-8th graders) every year!
 This event is a celebration of our Catholic faith and love of the Lord.
 Hundreds of middle school students to gather for an evening of faith, fellowship, and fun!
 This event includes music, games, inspirational speakers, confessions, and Sunday Vigil Mass.

-Because it’s such a large Gathering of middle schoolers and a great example of Church, students should attend BASH in 7th (2023) or 8th grade year (2024).
-If you did not attend in 2023 as a 7th grader, you are required to attend this year (2024)
+Because it’s such a large gathering of middle schoolers and a great example of Church, students should attend BASH in 7th or 8th grade year (2024).
+If you did not attend in 2024 as a 7th grader, you are required to attend this year (2025)

 Cost of the day will be covered under the Confirmation Administrative Fee.